trey2021/maestro-sdk-docs/Unity/README.md

 # Maestro Unity SDK Guide

-The Unity SDK can be downloaded from [the Contact CI website](https://contactci.co).
+The Unity SDK can be downloaded [here](https://github.com/Contact-Control-Interfaces/maestro-sdk-unity/releases/tag/v0.1a).

 The SDK contains:
 - Prefab for the left and right arm that comes fully rigged with motion capture, vibration haptics, force-feedback, gesture recognition, and pick-up logic.